unixorn/awesome-zsh-plugins/README.md

 - [watch](https://github.com/enrico9034/zsh-watch-plugin) - Easily prefix your current or previous commands with watch by pressing `CTRL + W`.
 - [watson.zsh](https://github.com/bcho/Watson.zsh) - A plugin for the [watson](https://github.com/TailorDev/Watson) time management system.
 - [wd](https://github.com/mfaerevaag/wd) - Warp directory lets you jump to custom directories in ZSH, without using `cd`.
 Why?
 Because `cd` seems inefficient when the folder is frequently visited or has a long path.
+- [web-search (anant-mishra1729)](https://github.com/Anant-mishra1729/web-search/) - Adds aliases for searching with Google, Bing, Wiki, YouTube, Yahoo, Duck Duck Go, GitHub, StackOverflow and other services straight from the command line.
 - [web-search (sinetoami)](https://github.com/sinetoami/web-search) - Add commands to run bing, google, yahoo, & duckduckgo searches directly from the CLI.
 - [web-search (yabanahano)](https://github.com/Yabanahano/web-search) - Adds aliases for searching with Google, Wiki, Bing, YouTube and other popular services.
 - [which-jspm](https://github.com/zkuzmic/which-jspm/) - Adds `npm`, `yarn` or `pnpm` to the end of your prompt depending on what lockfile(s) it detects in the current directory.